The Assassination of Matteotti: Plot

-In Rome on 30 May 1924, the Honorable Giacomo Matteotti, secretary of the Unitarian Socialist Party, in a courageous and engaging speech, asks for the elections of 6 April 1924 to be cancelled and contests their validity.
-The politician claims that in fact, the government majority list was only nominally supported by more than 4 million votes, but it did not obtain the votes in fact and freely.
-The result he says was illegitimate because of the retaliation and the violence propagated by the National Fascist Party.
+In Rome on 30 May 1924, the Honorable Giacomo Matteotti, secretary of the Unitary Socialist Party, in a courageous and engaging speech, asks for the elections of 6 April 1924 to be cancelled and contests their validity.
+The politician claims that in fact, the government majority list was only nominally supported by more than 4 million votes, but it did not obtain the votes legitimately and freely.
+He says the result was fraudulent because of the retaliation and violence propagated by the National Fascist Party.

 His words immediately arouse reactions in the press and in public opinion, and the fear of popular uprisings is also unleashed within the government.
 Nothing prevents the mysterious kidnapping of the deputy on 10 June.
 Public opinion is upset, and the political opposition coagulates and decides to boycott the work of Parliament.
 It is difficult to start investigations for the rescue of Matteotti, but the media and public pressure force Benito Mussolini to make decisions.
 A speech is delivered to the Chamber by the future Duce on 3 January 1925 that will turn out to be the real beginning of his dictatorship.